OpenWebStack/gruntacular/README.md

 },
 ```

 In one terminal window start the testacular server by running `$ grunt testacular`.
 In another terminal window start grunt watch by running `$ grunt watch`.
 Now when grunt watch detects a change to one of those files, it will run the testacular tests using the already running testacular server.
 This is the preferred method for development.
+Note that when tests fail in this mode, gruntacular will intentionally **not** fail, so that your watch task will continue running.

 ###Single Run
 Keeping a browser window & testacular server running during development is productive, but not a good solution for build processes.
 For that reason testacular provides a "continuous integration" mode, which will launch the specified browser(s), run the tests, and close the browser(s).
 It also supports running tests in [PhantomJS](http://phantomjs.org/), a headless webkit browser which is great for running tests as part of a build.
 To run tests in continous integration mode just add the `singleRun` option: